stackhpc/tf-cassandra/README.md

-Example of using [Terraform](https://www.terraform.io/) with the [`stackhpc.openhpc`](https://galaxy.ansible.com/stackhpc/openhpc) Ansible role to deploy a Slurm cluster with a shared NFS-exported fileystem.
+Example of using [Terraform](https://www.terraform.io/) with Ansible-deployed Cassandra DB using [`ansible-cassandra`](https://github.com/wireapp/ansible-cassandra).

-This demonstrates:
-- Using ansible configuration (`group_vars/all.yml`) as input for terraform so there is a single source of config.
-- Adding the terraform control hostname and path of the terraform working dir to the deployed nodes' metadata - this is available in Horizon and helps work out where to go to modify those hosts!
+**NB: This is for teaching purposes only and is NOT intended as a production deployment.**

-# Setup Deloyment Environment
+# Setup Deployment Environment

 Your deployment environment should have the following commands available:
 - `git`